 Should children ever have unsupervised access to firearms?
 At what age is unsupervised access appropriate?
 Individual opinions and state laws differ on these questions.
 Among the evidence, however, is that certain states have enacted effective policies for reducing firearm violence among young people.

 Child-access-prevention laws make it a crime for parents or others to store firearm where a child can access them.
 As part of RAND’s ongoing Gun Policy in America work, my colleagues and I reviewed all available research studies on the effects of such safe storage laws.
-We found “supportive evidence ”— our highest evidence rating — that these laws reduce firearm suicides and homicides among young people.
+We found “supportive evidence” — our highest evidence rating — that these laws reduce firearm suicides and homicides among young people.
 This suggests that implementing and enforcing child-access laws can be a critical step in preventing firearm access that could lead to tragic outcomes.

-Safe-storage laws are also a popular idea.
+Safe-storage laws also are a popular idea.
 In surveys, large majorities of firearm owners, nonowners, Democrats and Republicans all agree that gun owners should be required to store their weapons where children cannot access them.
 But many states — almost half — have no such laws.

 Neither Georgia nor Michigan had such laws in place at the time of the shootings that led to prosecution of parents.
 Wisely, Michigan has since implemented a child-access-prevention law.